 First-time investors usually look at two choices when it comes to investments: real estate and stocks.
 Do you want to put your money into a beautiful new home, live out your HGTV fantasy with a fixer-upper, and invest in projects that will benefit your neighborhood...or play the stock market game?

 We provide more in-depth information about the real estate vs. stocks debate, but for now, just know real estate has some definite advantages over stocks:

-No matter what happens to your property or your neighborhood, your home and land will always be worth
+- No matter what happens to your property or your neighborhood, your home and land will always be worth something.

 The guaranteed value of real estate stabilizes the market more than, say, the stock market.
 The low risk may reduce your potential for high returns but provides reassurance that you will see some type of return if you put money into your investment over the next five or ten years.

 Plus, if you decide to invest by buying a second home or vacation home, you will be able to actually enjoy your investment!
 Many investors love that they can physically see, change, and use their investments.

 Real estate offers many different options.
 Investors can hold a diverse portfolio even if they just invest in real estate.
 If you want passive income, long-term growth, or to physically hold property, you can achieve all of these goals with real estate investments.

 Real Estate Investments That Require Little To No Money

 Ready to dive into the world of real estate?
 All you need is $5, but we recommend putting a hefty chunk of change aside when you are ready to invest.
 A single share of a REIT worth $5 will not have you swimming in millions within five years.
 The more you put into your investment, the more you will get out of it.